The Neighborhood Gardener – October

 In fall, muhly grass produces fluffy pink to purple flower stalks that can reach up to 5 feet tall and give the plant a distinctive and attractive appearance.
 This native ornamental grass can be grown throughout Florida and will perform best if it's planted in a sunny area.

 Plant evergreen hollies now.
 Their bright berries add color to the landscape when other plants are dormant or have died back for the winter.
 Water well when planting and mulch to minimize weeds.

 The giant African land snail is considered one of the most damaging snails in the world.
 It's known to consume at least 500 different types of plants, and can pose a serious health risk to humans.
 These invasive pests have recently been found in Miami-Dade County.
 These snails could be devastating to Florida agriculture and natural areas.
-Learn more in this presentation (PDF) and from the Florida Division of Plant Industry website.
+(Update 2021: The giant African land snail is considered eradicated from Florida.)

 <There's still time to register for the 2011 Florida Master Gardener Continued Training Conference.
 The conference will be held October 24-26 at the Royal Plaza Hotel in Lake Buena Vista.
 Don't miss out on tours, enlightening seminars, the plant ID competition, and so much more.
-Register today!

 - We're looking for inspiring, Florida-Friendly success stories from your county.
 Submit yours today to Wendy Wilber.